Neuropathology-Giessen/MOTH/README.md

 # For development
+after cloning the repository create a `VSCode Dev Container` with the DevDockerfile.
-after cloning the repository follow the steps below to generate the documentation as html files.
+In the Container, open the repository and follow the steps below:

 ```bash
   user@computer:~/path/to/repo$ cd ./docs
   user@computer:~/path/to/repo/docs$ make html
 ```

 after building the documentation files, they can be found under `repo/docs/build/html`